-Music can trigger emotions, feelings and memories in people particularly when there is a personal connection to their past experiences.
+Music can trigger emotions, feelings and memories in people, particularly when there is a personal connection to their past experiences.

 Music and dementia

-As dementia progresses, music can be used to enhance communication and wellbeing.
-Music stimulates different parts of the brain and can help the person to express feelings and connect with past memories, for example, playing music that is significant, such as favourite songs, a piece of music from a wedding, or a lullaby the person used to sing to their children.
+Music can help reduce heart rate, blood pressure and anxiety as well as triggering the release of endorphins which can help distract us from pain.
+For people with dementia, music can help the person to express feelings and connect with past memories, which may be easier to recall.
+This might involve playing music that is significant, such as favourite songs, a piece of music from a wedding, or a lullaby the person used to sing to their children.

 Listening to a live performance

-Music therapy can provide a powerful and pleasurable way to communicate and connect with someone, especially when other forms of communication are lost.
+Music can provide a powerful and pleasurable way to communicate and connect with someone, especially when other forms of communication are lost.

-What are the benefits?
+What are the benefits of music?

-Music helps people with dementia express feelings and ideas
+Helps people with dementia express feelings and ideas

-It can encourage physical exercise, dance or movement
+Encourages physical exercise, dance or movement

 Tips for using music

-Most people will react more positively to music they have listened to frequently as well as music from their teenage years.
+Choose music that the person likes: Most people will react more positively to music they have listened to frequently as well as music from their youth.
 Ask the person what music they like or if they can’t tell you, ask family or friends.
-If there is no information available, investigate popular music from the person’s cultural background and era and try it out.
+If there is no information available, investigate popular music from the person’s cultural background and era and try it out

-If someone seems uncomfortable or distressed in response to the music, try something different.
+Watch to see how the person reacts: If someone seems uncomfortable or distressed in response to the music, try something different.
 It may be that they just don’t like that particular type of music or song.
 If they respond positively then use the music to engage with them.
 Does the person tap their fingers or hum along?
 Try joining in!

-Use music to interact with the person:
+Use music to interact with the person: Listening to music

 Things to be aware of